North American Lutheran Church: History

 The North American Lutheran Church was officially formed in August 2010 as the culmination of a process begun by Lutheran CORE (Coalition for Renewal), an organization which crosses Lutheran denominational lines.
 This action came in response to the dissatisfaction of theological conservatives within ELCA and the Evangelical Lutheran Church in Canada (ELCIC) who perceived those bodies as moving away from the authority of the Bible and the Lutheran Confessions.
-The primary issue of concern for these groups was a 2009 decision by the ELCA which changed its teaching and policy on sexual ethics, allowing clergy / ministers to be in committed same-sex relationships.
+A primary issue of concern for these groups was a 2009 decision by the ELCA which changed its teaching and policy on sexual ethics, allowing clergy / ministers to be in committed same-sex relationships.
 Following Lutheran CORE's national convocation in September 2009, which resolved to pursue the "reconfiguration of North American Lutheranism", the organization's leaders released a plan for organizing the North American Lutheran Church on February 18, 2010.
-It was felt that a new church body was needed for those Lutheran congregations who declined to join already existing conservative Lutheran groups.
+It was felt that a new church body was needed for those Lutheran congregations which declined to join already existing conservative Lutheran groups.

 The new church was constituted in Grove City, Ohio, at the Lutheran CORE national convocation of August 26–27, 2010.
 The convocation was attended by approximately 1,000 participants, including representatives of several conservative American or international denominations, such as the Lutheran Congregations in Mission for Christ, the Ethiopian Evangelical Church Mekane Yesus, the Evangelical Lutheran Church in Tanzania, and the Anglican Church in North America.
-A constitution was adopted and provisional leaders were elected, including retired ELCA bishop Paull Spring of State College, Pennsylvania, to serve as provisional bishop of the NALC for its first year.
+A constitution was adopted and provisional leaders were elected, including the Rev. Paull Spring of State College, Pennsylvania, a retired ELCA bishop, to serve as provisional bishop of the NALC for its first year.
 The congregations that joined the NALC elected their own leaders at the church body's first annual meeting on August 11–12, 2011, at Upper Arlington Lutheran Church in Hilliard, Ohio.
 NALC General Secretary John Bradosky of Centerville, Ohio, was elected as bishop of the NALC at that meeting to serve a four-year term.
 During the NALC's 2015 Annual Convocation in Dallas, Texas, he was re-elected to a second four-year term.
 In 2018, Bradosky announced his intention to retire at the end of his second term.
 On August 9, 2019, Dan Selbo, pastor of St. Timothy's Lutheran Church in San Jose, California, was elected and installed as the third bishop of the NALC.
+He was re-elected to a second four-year term at the church's 2023 Convocation.

 Beliefs

-The North American Lutheran Church understands itself to be part of the one holy, catholic, and apostolic church and holds that the Scriptures are the highest standard by which doctrine and practice are to be judged.
+The North American Lutheran Church understands itself to be part of the one holy, catholic, and apostolic Church and holds that the Scriptures are the highest standard by which doctrine and practice are to be judged.
 It accepts the ecumenical creeds and the Lutheran Confessions as "true witnesses to the Word of God".